mdda/mdda.github.io/_posts/AI/2019-08-01-EMNLP-workshop-tracker.md

     https://competitions.codalab.org/competitions/20150#learn_the_details

+    Another one is a tf-idf baseline implemented in Scala that uses SVMrank, which demonstrates the MAP of 0.28 on the same dataset.
+    I think it is fine to improve even slightly over the Scala baseline.

   All submission deadlines are at 11:59 p.m.
 PST
   Paper submission: August 19, 2019
   Notification of acceptance: September 16, 2019